claromes/telegramtrac/README.md

 ### Roadmap

 - [x] Fix dataset tab
+- [ ] Fix set credentials and code in restart flow
 - [ ] Log for users
 - [ ] Docs telegramtrac/ API credentials (how to)
 - [ ] Refactor the code